 We expect you to attend regularly and punctually.
-School begins with a bell at 8.50 am and ends at 3.20 pm.
+School begins with a bell at 8.50am and ends at 3.14pm.

-You should not be in the grounds before 8.30 am because of the possibility of accidents and unavailability of staff before this time.
-All students are to move to the quad immediately when they arrive and are not to leave the school grounds without permission.
+You should not be in the grounds before 8.30am because of the possibility of accidents and unavailability of staff before this time.
+All students are to move to their nominated area immediately when they arrive and are not to leave the school grounds without permission.